tracktownsoftware/VS2022-NetFramework4.6.2-WinFormsControl-RegistryEntries/README.md

+Update 2021-Aug-30:
+- My FAILED test below for populating the VS2022 preview 3.1 toolbox from Toolbox Controls Installer registry entries was done on a Hyper-V virtual machine with only VS2022 preview 3.1 installed.
+- I discovered if VS2019 is also installed onto the VM, then the .Net Framework 4.6.2 Windows Forms control (named DN462_WinformsControl in the example below) shows up in the VS2022 toolbox.
+- I can only speculate the VS2022 installer is missing some component that loads .Net Framework 4.x controls into the VS toolbox from Toolbox Controls Installer registry entries.

 # VS2022-NetFramework4.6.2-WinFormsControl-RegistryEntries
 A possible bug in VS2022 Preview 3.1 is it doesn't apply the "Toolbox Controls Installer" registry entry to automatically populate the VS2022 toolbox with a .NET Framework 4.6.2 Windows Forms custom control.
 This works in VS2019.